Is Your Child at Risk for Hepatitis B?

 Using unsterilized needles when tattooing, ear-piercing or body-piercing

-Sharing personal hygiene items, such as razors or toothbrushes
+Sharing personal items like razors or toothbrushes

 Sharing chewing gum